 In a nod to her dad's humour and to honour the time they spent ‘finding the hook’ in Geoff "Jeff" Hook's regular cartoons when she was a little girl, you will find (if you look hard enough) her dad's first initials “RA” (Robin Arthur) in each of her paintings.

 Today, Lou sells paintings all around Australia and the world to private homes and businesses.
-Her works have been sent to Sweden, UK, America, Egypt, Dubai, Singapore, Germany and Luxembourg.
+Her works have been sent to Sweden, UK, America, Egypt, Dubai, Singapore, Germany, Luxembourg & Switzerland.
 She has received commissions from KiisFM in Sydney, Green Art Gallery (Dubai) as well as various construction companies and Interior Designers around Australia.
 She has had pieces on The Block and '60 minutes' (Australia)."The inspiration for each painting comes from a gut reaction and instinct to an abstract interpretation of the world I live in.
 With my portraits, I connect with each and every person I paint, without ever meeting them.
 Something in a photo will instantly jump out at me and I see the final painting in my mind well before I even pick up a brush.
 Painting is second nature to me.
 Rather than it being a thing I do, it is a place I go.
 Like a pair of old slippers, once the brush is in my hand it feels like home.
 It is as familiar as breathing.
 Knowing I am keeping the memory, name and talent of my dad, Robin Arthur Sheldon (23.01.44-21.04.83) alive, it makes it all the more enjoyable, meaningful & worthwhile."